Nicki Minaj: 2020–2021: Beam Me Up Scotty re-release

 In January 2020, Minaj was featured on "Nice to Meet Ya" by American singer-songwriter Meghan Trainor.
 In February, she released a standalone song called "Yikes" as a promotional single.
 By the end of that month, Minaj appeared as a guest judge on the twelfth season's premiere of the reality television show RuPaul's Drag Race.
 In May, fellow rapper Doja Cat announced a collaboration with Minaj on two remixes of her song "Say So".
-The remix later debuted at number one on the U.S. Billboard Hot 100, becoming both Minaj and Doja Cat's first single to reach number one in the U.S. It became the first all-female collaboration that had reached number one in the U.S. since "Fancy" by Australian rapper Iggy Azalea featuring English singer Charli XCX did it in 2014.
-It marked the first time that a song by two female rappers reached the top, for which Guinness World Records later gave them an award.
+The remix later debuted at number one on the U.S. Billboard Hot 100, becoming both Minaj and Doja Cat's first single to reach number one in the U.S. It became the first collaboration between two female rappers to reach number one in the U.S., and the first female artist collaboration to top the chart since "Fancy" by Australian rapper Iggy Azalea featuring English singer Charli XCX did it in 2014.
 A month later, she released a collaboration with 6ix9ine called "Trollz", which debuted at number one in the U.S. becoming her second number one single.
 This made her the first female rapper to debut at number one on the Billboard Hot 100 since Lauryn Hill did so in 1998 with "Doo Wop (That Thing)".

 Minaj featured on singer Ty Dolla Sign's track "Expensive" in August 2020.
 She continued to appear as a featured artist on several songs in late 2020 and released "What That Speed Bout!?" with producer Mike Will Made It and rapper YoungBoy Never Broke Again on November 6.
 She was the most-streamed female rapper of the year on Spotify.
 On the 10th anniversary of her debut album Pink Friday (2010), Minaj announced a six-part docuseries about her, produced by Bron Studios and was originally said to premiere on HBO Max.
 In 2022, the streaming platform confirmed it dropped the still-unreleased project.